 Electric actuators have a high torque-to-weight ratio above 4,000 lbf.in.
 (450 Nm).
 Pneumatic actuators have an excellent torque-to-weight ratio below 4,000 lbf.in.
-In bio-pharm systems where tubing is typically used in the piping design, being aware of product weights is helpful.

 Summary of pneumatic and electric actuators

 This table of characteristics summarizes the comparison of pneumatic and electric actuators.